No. 17 Buffalo improves to 9-0; Beats St. Bonaventure 80-62

-OLEAN, N.Y. — After spending time back home consoling his mother, Buffalo guard Jayvon Graves paid tribute to his late grandfather the best way he knew how.

-Graves hit a career-best five 3-pointers and scored 19 points in helping the No. 17 Bulls remain undefeated with an 80-62 win at St. Bonaventure on Saturday.
+OLEAN, N.Y. — Jayvon Graves hit a career-best five 3-pointers and scored 19 points, and No. 17 Buffalo remained undefeated with an 80-62 win over St. Bonaventure on Saturday.

-“It meant a lot.
-I made sure I dedicated this game to my grandpa,” said Graves, who learned of his grandfather’s death following Buffalo’s 89-55 win over Le Moyne on Wednesday.
-“Probably the most difficult time of my life.
-I never cry in front of people.
-That was just tough for me.”

-Bulls coach Nate Oats was proud of how his junior guard performed, given how Graves returned to Ohio to be with his family.

 Buffalo improved to 16-1 in its past 17, with the only loss coming to Kentucky in the second round of the NCAA Tournament.